TheFait/msw-rpg-starter-template/README.md

 - Achievements (F1 for sample UI, F2 for admin tool)
 - Quests (4 for sample UI, 5 for admin tool)
 - Advanced Ranking (6, 7, 8)
-  - NOTE: Some issues in viewing the ranking UI